Discrimination Under North Dakota Law

-Laws have been passed under both North Dakota and federal governments which prohibit discriminating on the basis of defined protected characteristics.
-Depending on what type of trait prompted the discriminatory treatment, government employers and even private organizations in Grand Forks can be held liable under various state and federal laws.
+Laws have been passed under both North Dakota and federal governments which prohibit discriminating on the basis of specified protected characteristics.
+Depending on what type of trait prompted the discriminatory treatment, government employers and even private organizations in Grand Forks may be held liable under various state and federal laws.

 How Does Employment Discrimination Occur?

-Employment discrimination can occur if the employer treats an employee unfairly based on their membership in a class that is legally protected.
-Employers may not base their evaluations of you on certain traits including religion, race, age, gender, national origin, and familial status.
-In order for a claim of employment discrimination to be proven, a Grand Forks, North Dakota plaintiff must show that his (or her) employer actively intended to treat him differently because of his protected status.
+Employment discrimination can occur if the employer treats an employee unfairly based on their membership in a category that is legally protected.
+Employers can not base their evaluations of you on certain traits including religion, race, age, gender, national origin, and familial status.
+In order for a claim of employment discrimination to be successful, a Grand Forks, North Dakota plaintiff must show that his (or her) employer actively intended to treat him differently because of his protected status.

 How can Employment Discrimination be Proven in North Dakota?

-This will be proven if the employer in question has treated others of the same class in a similar manner.
+This will be proven if the employer in question has treated others of the same class in a comparable manner.
 It may also be shown when there is testimony regarding specific employer statements that a reasonable person would define as biased.
-Additionally, employers are in clear violation of the law when they fire someone or retaliate against them because they filed a discrimination lawsuit.
+Furthermore, employers are in clear violation of the law when they fire someone or retaliate against them because they filed a discrimination lawsuit.